tassosant/RPG_game/README.md

 ## Usage
 In main method which is in the main class:

-1. A hero(e.g. Mage) is created like this example below:
+1. A hero(e.g. Ranger) is created like this example below:
 ```
 Hero heroName = new Ranger("myName");
 ```